Is it fit for YOUR purpose?

 All Mountain: Do you want to tackle those heftier trails, and you’re willing to spend a little more for a high spec?
 Then all mountain hardtail bikes are for you.
 These will come equipped with higher end components such as a Shimano SLX/XT groupset, and more travel than the entry level bikes – around 100mm – 140mm.

 Example: This beautiful Cube Access WLS hardtail which has 100mm travel, light aluminium frame, 27.5″ wheelset and a high-end Shimano groupset.
-The suggested retail price is £949 but might vary a bit by dealer.
+The suggested retail price is £949 but might vary between dealers.